| Romans 9:18-21 states: "Therefore hath he mercy

 knees in humility and praise to give thanks unto Him who has

-"Tis not that I did choose Thee, For, Lord, that
+made us accepted in the Beloved.
+Well did the poet write: "Tis not that I did choose Thee, For, Lord, that

-could not be; This heart would still refuse Thee,
+This heart would still refuse Thee,

 Hadst Thou not chosen me."